TatuLund/bookstore-flow-ee/README.md

 The project consists of the following three modules:

 - parent project: common metadata and configuration
-- bookstore-starter-flow-ui: main application module that includes views
+- bookstore-starter-flow-ui: main application module that includes views (war)
+- bookstore-starter-flow-my-component: sub module for custom components (jar)
-- bookstore-starter-flow-backend: POJO classes and mock services being used in the ui
+- bookstore-starter-flow-backend: POJO classes and mock services being used in the ui (jar)
+- bookstore-starter-flow-it: TestBench test examples (ToDo: update to work)
+- bookstore-starter-flow-ear: EAR packaging

 ## Workflow